Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 A New Engineering Paradigm — and What Comes Next

-This has significant implications for how computational engineering is practiced.
-CFD has historically been gatekept by the steep learning curve of tools like OpenFOAM — thousands of configuration options, cryptic error messages, non-obvious meshing strategies, and years of experience needed to interpret results correctly.
-LLMs like Claude Opus, GLM, and Kimi can now act as the knowledge intermediary between a fluids engineer's question and those specialised tools.
-The engineer retains responsibility for the physics question and the engineering judgment; the LLM handles the implementation machinery.
+This changes how computational engineering is practiced.
+CFD has been gatekept by OpenFOAM's steep learning curve — thousands of config options, cryptic errors, and years of experience.
+LLMs now act as the knowledge intermediary between an engineer's question and specialized tools.
+The engineer retains physics and judgment; the LLM handles implementation.

 Three Key Results